Yuga: Automatically Detecting Lifetime Annotation Bugs in the Rust Language: Methodology

 \subsubsection{Use-after-free Bugs}

 Let's say a function takes a value that is associated with a borrow lifetime \TT{'a} and assigns it to a location where it is associated with a borrow lifetime \TT{'b}.
-If \TT{'b} is longer than \TT{'a}, a use-after-free error could occur (violation of Rule 1 in~\Cref{sec:back_lifetime}).
-This kind of error can be caused by arg-arg or arg-return assignment.
+If \TT{'b} is longer than \TT{'a}, a UAF error could occur (violation of Rule 1 in~\Cref{sec:back_lifetime}).
+This can be caused by arg-arg or arg-return assignment.

 \textbf{Arg-Return Assignment:}